Dunaliella: Habitat and ecology

 Their two equal-length apical flagella are about 1.5X – 2X the length of the cell and beat rapidly, pulling the cell forward to cause abrupt turning motions and rotations along the longitudinal axis.
 The basal bodies of the flagella are interconnected by a distal fibre that is bilaterally cross-striated.
+In freshwater species, two contractile vacuoles are present near the base of the flagella.

-The morphology of Dunaliella is very similar to that of Chlamydomonas, however it can be distinguished through its lack of cell wall and contractile vacuoles.
+The morphology of Dunaliella is very similar to that of Chlamydomonas, however it can be distinguished through its lack of cell wall and contractile vacuoles (in some species).
 Instead of a rigid cell wall, the plasmalemma of Dunaliella has a notable thick, mucilaginous coating.
 Olivera et al. noticed that the cell coating was affected by proteolytic enzymes and neuraminidase and concluded that its makeup must be mostly glycoprotein with some neuraminic acid residues.
-Instead of contractile vacuoles, marine species of Dunaliella replace the organelle’s usual spot in most other Chlorophyceae cells, with two to three dictyostomes that lie in a characteristic parabasal position with their forming faces toward the plasmalemma and ER.Dunaliella cells consist of a large, cup-shaped plastid that takes up the majority of the cell.
+Instead of contractile vacuoles, marine species of Dunaliella replace the organelle's usual spot in most other Chlorophyceae cells, with two to three dictyosomes that lie in a characteristic parabasal position with their forming faces toward the plasmalemma and ER.

+Dunaliella cells contain a large, cup-shaped plastid that takes up the majority of the cell.
 Its large pyrenoid, which sits in the centre of the chloroplast, is another defining feature that is the same in all Dunaliella species.
 It is covered by a starch shell with numerous starch grains and pairs of thylakoids entering but not going completely through the pyrenoid exterior into its matrix.
 Starch grains are also scattered all throughout the chloroplast.
 Depending on how high the light intensities and salt concentrations are, the thylakoids can form stacks with up to ten units.
 Within the thylakoid membranes, β-carotenoids can accumulate, especially in high salinity and light intensity conditions, in oil globules.
 The pigments are made of neutral lipids and give the green alga its orange to red to brown colouration.
 The accumulation of β-carotenoids serves to protect the cells in high light intensity environments by absorbing and dissipating excess light better than chlorophyll can.
 In milder conditions, chlorophyll pigments make the cells look yellow to green.
 The chloroplast of Dunaliella also has an eyespot that sits at an anterior peripheral position and is made of one to two rows of lipids.